flame-engine/flame/README.md

 ## Getting started

-A simple tutorial to get started can be found [here](https://tutorials.flame-engine.org) and examples of most features in Flame can be found on the [examples page](https://examples.flame-engine.org), to access the code for each example, press `< >` in the top right corner.
+A simple tutorial to get started can be found on [tutorials.flame-engine.org](https://tutorials.flame-engine.org) and examples of most features in Flame can be found on [examples.flame-engine.org](https://examples.flame-engine.org).
+To access the code for each example, press `< >` in the top right corner.

 ### External tutorials